micro/micro/README.md

 The toolkit is composed of the following features:

 - **API Gateway:** A single entry point with dynamic request routing using service discovery.
-The API gateway allows you to build a scalable microservice architecture on the backend and consolidate serving a public http api in one place.
+The API gateway allows you to build a scalable microservice architecture on the backend and consolidate serving a public api on the frontend.
 The micro api provides powerful routing via discovery and pluggable handlers to serve http, grpc, websockets, publish events and more.

 - **Slack bot:** A bot which runs on your platform and lets you manage your applications from Slack itself.
 The micro bot enables ChatOps